 Tiffany's eyes widened and blood spilled from her sides, Akane's claws stabbing clean wounds deep into her stomach.
 Her body began to spasm, and her eyelids blinked rapidly.
 She was no longer attempting to breathe, but flailing any limb she could to escape Akane's hold.
 The Japanese vampire laughed haughtily, her skin once again flawless, having healed the minor scratches that Tiffany had given it.
 She shifted in her black kimono, the decorative skulls woven into the fabric mystically moving throughout the adornment.
 Tiffany fell to the floor, but couldn't see anything else.
 Bright red lashed out and shackled itself to her hands and feet, producing electric shocks throughout her body.

 "How dare you say those things to my daughter!"
 Akane roared, her voice magnified over twenty times.
 Though she could only read the surface of Tiffany's thoughts, she also had the ability to shift Tiffany's mind away from the pain.
-While pondering the accusation and being prepared to protest to try and save herself, Tiffany had fallen for Akane's trap, and Akane's glittering red eyes bored straight into her soul.
+While pondering the accusation and being prepared to protest to try to save herself, Tiffany had fallen for Akane's trap, and Akane's glittering red eyes bored straight into her soul.

 "Ah, too bad I couldn't have witnessed the sparring match between you two.
 You deserved every hit you received.
 However, whether you deserve it or not, in the next few days you're going to wish that I was Aisha, and not her diabolical mother hell-bent on torturing you."
 Akane closed her eyes, and purple beads shot from her kimono's sleeve, binding tightly to her right arm.
 "Shini, shini, koroshi...2" Akane began, before reciting a Japanese death poem that she'd written over fifty years ago.
 The white skulls that moved across the kimono's surface leapt to life, floating around her and glowing with small flames inside the eyes, nose and ear sockets.